docker/docs/docker-for-ibm-cloud/administering-swarms.md

 Before you begin:
 * [Complete the setup requirements](/docker-for-ibm-cloud/index.md).
 * Make sure that you have the appropriate [IBM Cloud infrastructure permissions](faqs.md).
-* Retrieve your IBM Cloud infrastructure [API username and key](https://knowledgelayer.softlayer.com/procedure/retrieve-your-api-key).
+* Log in to [IBM Cloud infrastructure](https://control.softlayer.com/), select your user profile, and under the **API Access Information** section retrieve your **API Username** and **Authentication Key**.
-* Create an SSH key, add the public SSH key to IBM Cloud infrastructure and note its label, and locate the file path of the private SSH key on your machine.
+* [Add your SSH key to IBM Cloud infrastructure](https://knowledgelayer.softlayer.com/procedure/add-ssh-key), note its label, and locate the file path of the private SSH key on your machine.
 * Retrieve the Docker EE installation URL that you received in your beta welcome email.

 To create a Docker EE for IBM Cloud cluster from the CLI: